Apply To Be An Intern

 Undergraduate interns will receive a $350 stipend each semester they work.

-The application packet must consist of a resume, "unofficial" academic transcript (from e-services), the names of two faculty references, and a response to the following prompts: Identify and briefly explain a significant ethical dilemma/issue/question and why you think it is important.
-Separately, identify a pressing ethical issue on DePauw's campus that you believe would be a good topic for a public forum (each no more than 500 words).
-Applications for the 2014-2015 Interns will be available during spring semester 2014.
-Please either e-mail your completed application to email@example.com (preferred), use campus mail, or personally deliver your application to Linda Clute, Assistant Director, The Janet Prindle Institute for Ethics.
+The application packet must consist of a resume, “unofficial” academic transcript (from e-services), the names of two faculty references, and a response to the following prompts: Identify and briefly explain a significant ethical dilemma/issue/question and why you think it is important.
+Separately, identify a pressing ethical issue on DePauw’s campus that you believe would be a good topic for a public forum (each no more than 500 words).
+Applications are due no later than Friday, February 28.
+Please either e-mail your completed application to firstname.lastname@example.org (preferred), use campus mail, or personally deliver your application to Linda Clute, Assistant Director, The Janet Prindle Institute for Ethics.